Ldavis36706/Honeynet/README.md

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
 In this lab I created a honeynet.
-I intially created my environment without in security controls in place.
-I left my environment in a vunerable state for 24 hours.
-I observed all of the activity.
+I intially created my environment without any security controls in place.
+I left my environment unsecured for 24 hours.
+I observed attackers from all over the world try to compromise my environment.
 I documented my unsecured environment with a map.
+The next day I put security controls in place that align with NIST Cybersecurity Framework.
+I observed my environment after securing it and noticed a 92% reduction of vulnerabilities.
 <br />

 <h2>Languages and Utilities Used</h2>